shorepine/tulipcc/README.md

 | Audio GND     | GND          | L22                          | Audio GND      |
 | Audio VIN     | 5V           | L21                          | Audio VIN      |

-(Note: if you want to try RGB565 mode, also wire B5-B0, G4-G0, R4-R0.
-There's enough pins on the ESP32-S3 to support this, but we default to RGB332 to save memory and CPU time.
-Make sure to `#define RGB565` in `display.h`.

 ### Software